Warwick Investment Group: Natural Resources

 Previous divestitures include assets located in the Midland Basin in Texas, the Powder River Basin in Wyoming, the Fayetteville Shale in Arkansas, the Delaware Basin in Texas and the Bakken Shale in North Dakota.
 Active Warwick funds are focused on investment in low-cost oil basins in Texas, New Mexico and Oklahoma.

 Real Estate

-Warwick's real estate platform is focused on executing consolidation strategies in the cores of global cities with the potential for long-term capital appreciation across multiple real estate asset classes.

 The residential platform is headed by Andrew Chrysostomou who formerly led the central London developer, CPC Group.
-Throughout 2021 and 2022, Warwick has acquired over 20 multifamily buildings across central London in the Mayfair and Belgravia neighborhoods.
+Since 2021, Warwick has acquired over 24 multifamily buildings across central London in the Mayfair and Belgravia neighborhoods.

 Awards and affiliations

-In October 2021, Warwick's CEO, Kate Richard, was named to the Private Equity 2021 Women to Watch List by the Wall Street Journal, and was the only private equity founder named in the group.
+In October 2024, Warwick's CEO, Kate Richard, joined National Petroleum Council as a member.

 In February 2020, Warwick became a signatory of the UN-supported Principles for Responsible Investment.